Get experience while making an impact

 How are nonprofit projects scoped?

-However, there is a possibility that your client might not agree with the deliverable recommended by your team during the project scoping period.
-If so, clients are given the option to withdraw from the program before the project development phase.
-If this happens, we'll try our best to re-match you and your fellow teammates to another nonprofit project suited for your skills and interests in the current or subsequent project batch.
+There is a possibility that your client might not align with the progress of your team project.
+If so, clients are given the option to withdraw from the program at any time for a pro-rated refund.
+If this happens, we'll offer to put you on the student waitlist for the chance to be re-matched to another nonprofit project in the current batch.

 What is the required time commitment?